History of Quebec: Grande Noirceur (1936–1959)

 Agitation for reform came from liberal Quebeckers during the Duplessis years, although such provocative attitudes were often frowned upon and marginalized.
 In 1948, a collective of artists calling themselves Les Automatistes published Le Refus global, meaning "total refusal".
 The pamphlet was an attempt to start a new vision of Quebec.
 It has been described as "an anti-religious and anti-establishment manifesto and one of the most influential social and artistic documents in modern Quebec history".
 It would have a lasting impact, influencing the supporters of Quebec's Quiet Revolution during the 1960s.

 Other signs of frustration with the status quo appeared with the bitter Asbestos Strike of 1949.
 It led to a greater appreciation of labour and social-democratic issues in Quebec.

 In fall of 1950 Rivière-du-Loup was the site of a nuclear accident.
 A USAF B-50 was returning a nuclear bomb to the USA.
 The bomb was released due to engine troubles, and then was destroyed in a non-nuclear detonation before it hit the ground.
 The explosion scattered nearly 100 pounds (45 kg) of uranium (U-238).

+In 1936, Maurice Duplessis hung a crucifix in the National Assembly of Quebec.
+It hung there for 83 years, until it was removed on 10 July 2019.